ant253/Eaglercraft-Launcher/README.md

 # Eaglercraft Launcher

-Eaglercraft Launcher is a modern and easy-to-use launcher for Eaglercraft, a Minecraft client that runs in the browser.
-This launcher has a sleek, rounded UI powered by Flask, making it simple to access various versions of Eaglercraft.
+Eaglercraft Launcher is a modern and easy-to-use launcher for Eaglercraft, a Eaglercraft clients that run in the browser.
+This launcher has a modern, rounded UI with a flask backend, making it simple to access various versions of Eaglercraft.
 The launcher currently supports multiple clients, including:

 - **Resent Client**
 - **Astra Client**